Obi-Wan Kenobi (miniseries): Filming

 Filming was expected to begin in April 2021, in Los Angeles, California, with Deborah Chow directing; Filming began on May 4, 2021.
-Chung-hoon Chung served as cinematographer for the series, and the series uses the StageCraft video wall technology, which was previously for The Mandalorian and The Book of Boba Fett.
+Chung-hoon Chung served as cinematographer for the series, and the series uses the StageCraft video wall technology, which was previously used for The Mandalorian and The Book of Boba Fett.
 The series also filmed in The Volume set, the stoundstage on which StageCraft is implemented, at the Manhattan Beach Studios in Los Angeles.
-A practical set for the Tatooine village of Anchorhead, as well as the Lars homestead, was constructed in Pacoima, California, in Los Angeles' San Fernando Valley.
 Chow chose Chung as the cinematographer as she liked his visual style, and felt that "he had done things that were smaller, that were emotionally intense with a strong visual identity, but he also had done huge commercial projects".

 McGregor did costume tests for Obi-Wan Kenobi on the set of The Mandalorian, and said the StageCraft technology allowed him to enjoy working on the series more than he did on the prequel films due to the latter's extensive use of blue and green screen.
-Chow also stated that her experience in directing episodes for The Mandalorian helped the production team to utilize the technology better.
-Filming had wrapped by September 19.
-Nicholas De Toth, Kelley Dixon, and Josh Earl served as editors on the series.
+Chow also said that her experience in directing episodes for The Mandalorian helped the production team to utilize the technology better.
+Actor Rupert Friend had completed his scenes by that August.
+Filming had wrapped by September 19, with Nicholas De Toth and Kelley Dixon finishing their scenes.